How Extremely Cold Weather Can Affect Your Body

-In case the videos of boiling water freezing in mid-air haven't convinced you, it's absurdly cold in parts of the world right now.
-Temperatures in the Midwest of America dropped to the negative 30s today, which is colder than in Antarctica, according to the Associated Press.
-In Scotland, it reached -13.
+In case the videos of boiling water freezing in mid-air haven't convinced you, it's absurdly cold in parts of the country right now, thanks to an epic polar vortex.
+Temperatures in the Midwest dropped to the negative 30s today, which is colder than in Antarctica, according to the Associated Press.
 While there are plenty of Twitter jokes about the cold, and kids are probably thrilled to have off from school, the weather is dangerous right now, so it's important to take it seriously.

 In cold weather, like some people are experiencing right now, your body loses heat faster than it produces it, which can lead to health problems like hypothermia, according to the Centers for Disease Control (CDC).
 Hypothermia occurs when your body uses up its stored energy, and your body temperature drops below 95 degrees.
 At that point, your body and organs essentially can't do their jobs, according to the Mayo Clinic.
 In extreme cases, if left untreated, your heart and lungs can stop and you can die.